akashche/hostcompute_nspawn/README.md

 =================================================

-`hostcompute_nspawn` utility is a proof-of-concept implementation of a native Windows containers launcher.
+`hostcompute_nspawn` utility is a proof-of-concept implementation of a launcher for native Windows containers.
 It is inspired by [systemd-nspawn](https://www.freedesktop.org/software/systemd/man/systemd-nspawn.html).

 Utility uses Windows Host Compute Service, that is available in Windows SErver 2016, to mount specified directory into container and run specified executable from that